What Makes a Solar Company “Top” in Singapore?

 Considerations:

-• Commercial focus may mean residential is not primary expertise
+- Commercial focus may mean residential is not their primary expertise

-Best for: Homeowners who prioritise company longevity and track record above all else.
+Best for: Homeowners who prioritise company longevity and track record above all else, and are comfortable managing their own after-sales needs.

 Overall Score: 7.1 / 10

-Over 20 years of experience with certifications including ISO 9001, TUV OHSAS 18001, BizSAFE Star, and BCA.
-Expertise in microgrid and off-grid systems.
+Utica Solar brings over 20 years of solar installation experience with strong technical certifications including ISO 9001, TUV OHSAS 18001, BizSAFE Star, and BCA.
+Their expertise extends to microgrid and off-grid systems.

 Strengths: